 While health communication is a subset of public health strategy, it is also an independent discipline in which professionals can specialize, and indeed many public health organizations rely on experts in health communication to help them design, improve, and evaluate their strategies for connecting with the public.
 Health communication encompasses, not only the examples above, but also health marketing initiatives, public relations for health organizations, interpersonal communication between patients, and their family members, and providers, and political communication as it relates to the advancement of health care policies.

-Master of Public Health vs. Master of Health Communication Programs
+Master of Public Health vs. Master’s in Health Communication Programs

 The aforementioned overlap of and differences between public health and health communication are reflected in the curricula for the graduate programs in each respective field.
 To learn more about the specifics of the curricula for MPH programs and master’s in health communication programs, including detailed overviews of each type of program and sample course descriptions, see below.